MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Perform-post-migration-tasks-for-Windows-Server-2012-Essentials-migration3.md

 10. Repeat steps 6 through 9 to remove all Reverse Lookup Zones that point to the Source Server.

 ###  <a name="BKMK_ShareLineOfBusinessAndOtherApplications"></a> Share line-of-business and other application data folders
  You must set the shared folder permissions and the NTFS permissions for the line-of-business and other application data folders that you copied to the Destination Server.
-After you set the permissions, the shared folders are displayed in the [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] Dashboard on the **Storage** tab.
+After you set the permissions, the shared folders are displayed in the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials Dashboard on the **Storage** tab.

  If you are using a logon script to map drives to the shared folders, you must update the script to map to the drives on the Destination Server.